DudeSquaredEdud/DudeSquaredEdud.github.io/blog.md

 Kinda dreading it.
 Not because it's hard or because it's for a particularly... *special* class, but because it's at 5 p.m. and I don't have other plans yet.

+***At lunch, on the same day***

+I got a goodbye letter from my friend Gabriel [[0](#00002-fn-0)] earlier.
+I might frame it.
+Wrote one back to him.
+I'm smiling right now.

+I'm waiting for a friend to join me for lunch right now; part of me feels like I should be studying but the other part of me is incendiary and is simply too tired to fight the feeling of all-consuming disgust and recurring feelings of when I study for this class.

+***In Oliver Hall, T-minus 4 hours and 13 minutes until final***

+I'll be gone soon.
+Very soon I won't need to think about this class.

+...When I'm done, will I feel satisfied?
+Will I feel like I completed something?
+Or will I feel like I escaped something?
+Did I overcome an obstacle or serve an undeserved sentence?

+...

+Anyway, I'm writing thank-you letters to faculty.
+It's a pleasant experience.

+---
+### 0002 Footnotes
+#### 00002 Fn 0
+No idea if you're reading this, but I know you got my letter nontheless.
+Many, many thanks.

 ## 0001 First Entry: Exit
 **December 10, 2024 - Tuesday**